 For each simulation experience students will prepare by answering three to four pre-briefing questions related to the simulation scenario.
 Faculty may provide students with a patient chart if applicable to the simulation scenario to review 1 week prior to simulation.
-If a student comes to simulation unprepared by not completing the assigned pre-briefing questions, they will be sent home, the student will receive a Notification of Unsatisfactory Progress, and the student will be required to complete a make-up assignment.
-If a student misses' simulation due to illness or other issues based on the faculty discretion the student will not receive a Notification of Unsatisfactory Progress but will be required to complete a make-up assignment.
+If a student comes to simulation unprepared by not completing the assigned pre-briefing questions, they will be sent home to complete the pre-briefing assignment and then attend another simulation session, if available, or be required to complete a make-up assignment.
+If a student misses' simulation due to illness or other issues based on the faculty discretion the student will be required to complete a make-up assignment or attend the same simulation at a different site.